top of page

 Large international studies have shown that at-home, outpatient induction is a safe and effective option for birthing women.

-Our aim is to enhance the safe onset of childbirth through optimized, efficient, and personalized labor induction management.
-Our smart technology enables healthcare providers to monitor mothers' contractions and fetal heart rate during Foley catheter treatment, whether in inpatient or outpatient settings.
+Our aim is to set women safely in motion, out of the birthing room and off one hospital floor, and to enhance the safe labor induction through optimized, efficient, and personalized labor induction management.
+Our smart technology enables healthcare providers to monitor mothers' contractions and fetal heart rate during Foley catheter cervical ripening, whether in inpatient or outpatient settings.

 For healthcare providers, this technology serves as a remote data-driven decision-making tool for timely and informed induction process management, leading to improved fetal and maternal safety.
 Continuous real-time monitoring of induction progress enables anticipation of treatment needs and promotes more efficient use of hospital resources, ultimately saving healthcare resources.